Shawmobile: History

 Buckboard and mail order type cars were also built during the same period by the A. O. Smith Company starting in 1915.
 The Smith Flyer became the Briggs & Stratton Flyer, and later the Red Bug.
-The Lad's Car and the Motor Bob were similar cyclecars sold by mail order in the 1910's.
+The Lad's Car and the Motor Bob were similar cyclecars sold by mail order in the 1910s.

 After 1930, Shaw continued to offer and advertise the Speedster as a do-it-yourself car.
 Shaw Manufacturing became one of the biggest purchasers of Briggs & Stratton engines.
-From the mid-twenties, the Shaw factoryy was busiest producing the Shaw Du-All mowers and garden tractors.
+From the mid-twenties, the Shaw factory was busiest producing the Shaw Du-All mowers and garden tractors.
 Stanley Shaw continued in this activity until his retirement in 1962 when he sold his firm to the manufacturer of the Brush Hog, a rotary mower.